Ahsha Rolle

-Ahsha Rolle (born March 21, 1985) is a retired tennis player from the United States.
+Ahsha Rolle (born March 21, 1985) is a former tennis player from the United States.

 Tennis career

-Ahsha began playing tennis when she was nine years old.
+Rolle began playing tennis when she was nine years old.
 Her career-high singles ranking is No. 82, achieved in September 2007.
 In October 2011, she peaked at No. 111 in the doubles rankings.

 She played at the 2007 US Open as a wildcard entry, and defeated 17th seeded Tatiana Golovin in the first round, and Karin Knapp in the second before falling to Dinara Safina.

-Due to injuries, Ahsha Rolle retired from professional tennis in 2013, at the age of 28.
+Due to injuries, Rolle retired from professional tennis in 2013, at the age of 28.